The Commercial Roadmap:

 Core Skills Leveraged

-This project required imposing structure on a fundamentally undefined market category.
+• This project required imposing structure on a fundamentally undefined market category.
 Prescription digital therapeutics had no established commercial models, no playbooks, no precedents for provider adoption or payer reimbursement.
 I deconstructed traditional pharma launches and systematically evaluated each component against digital product realities.
 If there's no physical distribution, what replaces those workstreams?
-If providers are skeptical an app can be therapeutic, what education do we need?
-I created a framework bridging the known and unknown, organizing 500+ activities into a coherent roadmap with functional ownership, sequencing, and dependencies.
+If providers are skeptical that an app can be therapeutic, what education strategy do we need?
+I created entirely new workstreams around the prescription-to-download patient journey, insurance verification processes, and provider education to overcome skepticism.
+I organized 500+ activities into a coherent roadmap with functional ownership, clear sequencing, and explicit dependencies.
 The interactive elements — funding scenario toggles and dependency mapping — acknowledged uncertainty while providing a clear path forward.
-This structure allowed this client company with no commercial organization to see exactly what needed to be built, in what order, and why.
+This structure allowed a company with no commercial organization to see exactly what needed to be built, in what order, and why each piece mattered to the whole.

-I made judgment calls balancing best practices against practical constraints throughout.
-When adapting the pharmaceutical template, I decided what was necessary versus nice-to-have, what could be sequenced in parallel versus what had true dependencies, and where assumptions were reasonable.
-In sizing the sales force, I assessed multiple scenarios based on different commercial strategies with different resource implications and risk profiles.
-I made calls about detail levels: hiring timelines required granular specificity because these were immediate decisions, while messaging strategies could remain conceptual since those functions didn't exist yet.
+• I made judgment calls balancing best practices against practical constraints throughout the project.
+When adapting the pharmaceutical template, I decided what was necessary versus nice-to-have, what could be sequenced in parallel versus what had true dependencies, and where assumptions were reasonable given the novel market context.
+In sizing the sales force, I assessed multiple scenarios based on different commercial strategies, each with different resource implications and risk profiles.
+I made deliberate choices about detail levels: hiring timelines required granular specificity because these were immediate decisions the company needed to make, while messaging strategies could remain conceptual since those functions didn't exist yet and the exact positioning would evolve as the market developed.
 This judgment about where to go deep versus stay high-level kept the roadmap useful rather than overwhelming.
-The Excel roadmap's flexibility and scenario planning prepared my client to demonstrate to the company’s board and investors how the company could adapt to different outcomes.
+The Excel roadmap's flexibility and scenario planning prepared the client to demonstrate to the Board and investors how the company could adapt to different regulatory outcomes and funding levels, which was critical to securing the Series B investment.

-I owned end-to-end delivery while directing a team of two analysts and integrating inputs from multiple sources.
-I designed the Excel structure, made critical adaptation decisions, and ensured every component fit into a coherent story.
-I directed my analysts on research, formatting, and data entry while owning quality control and integration.
-I consulted my manager for pharma launch expertise but made final calls about what applied to this novel market.
-I drove the project through client interactions with the Chief Commercial Officer, presenting iterations and adjusting based on evolving priorities.
-The execution challenge was maintaining coherence across 500+ action items while adapting to a market being defined in real time.
-The client used our roadmap to secure funding and executed the plan to achieve FDA authorization, validating that what I built was genuinely execution-ready.
+• I owned end-to-end delivery while directing a team of two analysts and integrating inputs from multiple sources.
+I designed the Excel structure, made critical adaptation decisions about what from traditional pharma launches applied to this novel market, and ensured every component fit into a coherent story.
+I directed my analysts on research, formatting, and data entry while owning quality control and integration to maintain consistency across 500+ action items.
+I consulted my manager for pharma launch expertise but made final calls about what applied to digital therapeutics.
+I drove the project through iterative client interactions with the Chief Commercial Officer, presenting drafts and adjusting based on evolving priorities and new information about the regulatory pathway.
+The execution challenge was maintaining coherence across hundreds of interdependent activities while adapting to a market being defined in real time.
+The client used our roadmap to secure funding and executed the plan to achieve FDA authorization, validating that what I built was genuinely execution-ready and not just a theoretical planning document.